 The Federal Employer’s Liability Act (FELA) came into existence in 1908 to give a federal option for legal recovery to injured workers.
 FELA will cover almost any type of injury a railroad worker suffers on the job if the worker can prove the railroad contributed to the injury.
 FELA is similar to workers’ compensation, except that FELA is a system based on fault.
 Suing in a state or federal court is option workers have through FELA but not with workers’ compensation.
 To file a claim through FELA, an LIRR worker must have evidence that the railroad company, a coworker, an agent, a contractor, or a faulty piece of equipment caused or contributed to the accident and injuries.

-With a FELA claim, a worker can typically receive a much higher award than with a workers’ comp claim.
+With a FELA claim handled by skilled Long Island personal injury attorneys, a worker can typically receive a much higher award than with a workers’ compensation claim.
 Workers’ compensation covers medical costs, part of lost wages, and disabilities.
 A FELA claim, on the other hand, covers medical expenses, all lost wages, lost earning capacity, pain and suffering, lost quality of life, disability, and other economic and non-economic losses.

 Every common carrier that engages in commerce is liable to pay damages to any employee or a deceased employee’s family if the injury resulted from the negligence of the carrier, its employees, or its equipment.
 All railroads are liable for worker injuries under FELA.
 In general, employees hold FELA claims against negligent employers.
 The railroad owes a duty of care to keep workers reasonably safe in the workplace.
 This includes proper training and safety equipment, as well as a workplace that is free from foreseeable risks and hazards.